c4s4/neon/doc/usermanual.md

 OK
 ```

-This creates a *test* directory with genrated project:
+This creates a *test* directory with generated project:

 ```
 $ ls test